Frequently Asked Questions

 How do I take part in the Aussie Backyard Bird Count (ABBC)?

-There are two ways to take part in the Count:
+There are two ways to take part in the ABBC:

-1. You can submit your checklist through the online web form, just click on ‘Submit a Count’ at the top of this page (please note this is not a downloadable form).
-The form will be available to view and use from Monday October 16; giving you time to get familiar with it before the event officially starts on Monday 23 October.
+1. You can submit your bird count through the online web form, just click on ‘Submit a Count’ at the top of this page.
+Please note: the form will be available to view and use from Monday, October 15; giving you time to get familiar with it before the event officially starts on Monday, 22 October.